Definition of Cash Management

 2. Receivables Management

-In such a scenario, the function of cash management will ensure that there is a faster recovery of all the receivables in order to avoid a probable cash crunch.
+In such a scenario, cash management’s function will ensure that there is a faster recovery of all the receivables to avoid a probable cash crunch.
 It also includes a follow-up mechanism that ensures there is faster recovery and will also make the company aware of future contingencies like bad debts, etc.